-80 percent of a child’s brain development happens in the first three years?
+80 percent of a child’s brain growth happens in the first three years?

-During a visit to Chattanooga, Dr. Ron Ferguson, adjunct lecturer in public policy at Harvard Kennedy School (HKS), and faculty director of the Achievement Gap Initiative (AGI) at Harvard, shared these facts as he talked about an initiative he launched in Boston.
+Dr. Ron Ferguson, adjunct lecturer in public policy at Harvard Kennedy School (HKS), and faculty director of Harvard’s Achievement Gap Initiative (AGI), shared these facts as he talked about an initiative he launched in Boston.
 His goal is to help parents engage with their young children and reduce the skill gaps that become apparent between children from different socioeconomic backgrounds by age 3.

 “Looking at the research, I realized a lot of the gaps we struggle to address once children are older are evident by the age of 2,” says Ferguson.
 “We know we are never going to reach everybody through standard programs because capacity is limited, but imagine what could happen if everybody in the community felt a sense of ownership to do their part in helping children thrive.”

 The initiative focuses on five evidence-based parenting and caregiving principles.
 These things can help make sure every child has what they need to learn.

 These principles are scientifically proven ways to promote brain development in young children.
 The initiative is designed so every parent, caregiver, family member, friend or citizen can use and share it.